 The counties of South East England are easily accessible from London and provide a myriad of interesting things to do and places to visit.
-Whether you are looking for inspiration for day trips from London by train or for places to add to a UK road trip itinerary you will find lots of great suggestions and practical advice in this article.
+Whether you are looking for inspiration for day trips from London by train or for places to add to a UK road trip itinerary you will find lots of great suggestions and practical advice in this article about things to do in South East England.

 South East England is the most populated area of England and includes the counties of Berkshire, Buckinghamshire, East Sussex, Hampshire, Oxfordshire, Surrey, West Sussex, Kent and the Isle of Wight.